ShuaoC/ShuaoC.github.io/README.md

 # ShuaoC.github.io

-This page is to serve as a demo page for client.
-All the content on this page are not permanent
+This page is to serve as a portfolio page for client.
+All the content on this page are not permanent.

+Felix Chen © All rights reserved